Stressors are the things that can trigger you into fight or flight mode.

 Sometimes, you are not able to declutter certain stressors from your life.
 In this case, use a few de-stressing tools to help you cope:

-If you are ready to start de-stressing and Loving Your Home, join the Club!
+If you are ready to start de-stressing your home and your life take the free De-stress Course and become a Loving Your Home Club member.